m-mattar/Clinic-backend/README.md

 First, you need to create a new mysql schema, call it "hospital".
 In the `app/__init__.py` file, you can find the link to your local database at line 16, please put your password in place of "password"
+The above should also be done in `initializer.py`line 17

 Using the Command Prompt, Enter : `python`
 This will open a python shell